 - Special equipment, such as a standing desk or ergonomic keyboard, or even an employee assistance plan (EAP).

 - Opportunities to work more closely/shadow peers.

-Though you may not be able to outright provide everything in some cases, you may be able to assist and offer advice.
-When employees feel like their contribution matters, that they are making an impact and are being listened to, it boosts engagement and productivity.
-If you’re able to set clear expectations and regularly monitor the success of your remote employees, you can determine if they need additional support or if their remote work arrangements are working for them, and for you.
+Though you may not be able to provide everything, in some cases, you may be able to assist and offer advice.
+When people feel like their contribution matters, that they are making an impact and are being listened to, it boosts engagement and productivity.
+If you’re able to set clear expectations and regularly track the success of your remote employees, you can determine if they need additional support or if their remote work arrangements are working for them, and for you.

 As a remote or in-person employee, understanding your contribution and being recognized for it is vital to feeling successful.